How to Deliver a TED Style Talk That Captivates, Connects, and Inspires

 • Make your slides the supporting act, not the star.

-• Hook your audience early, and close with a clear call to action.
+• Hook the audience early, and close with a clear call to action.

-When you combine all these elements with authenticity, empathy, and structure, you can create a talk that does not just inform, it transforms.
-And when your audience’s eyes light up, you will know your message has truly landed.
+Combine all of that with authenticity and structure, and you create a TED talk that does not just inform, it transforms.
+And when the audience's eyes light up, you will know your message has truly landed.

 More From Liam Sandford